 The potential for water damage is why you should consider gutting your whole bathroom down to the studs when you remodel.
 A full gut will tell you whether you need to replace a rotting subfloor or leaking drain pipes, as well as if you have a mold problem to mitigate — and it will allow you to rebuild with modern materials that are much more resistant to mold and water damage.

 Bathroom remodels can reveal all kinds of problems you didn’t know your house had.
 Read our Home Matters blog for tips and tricks to make your project a success and avoid bathroom remodeling nightmares.
-You can also check out American Home Shield® home warranties to make sure your new bathroom is covered in the event of a disaster or breakdown.
+You can also check out American Home Shield® home warranties with plumbing coverage to make sure your new bathroom is covered in the event of a disaster or breakdown.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.